flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 Open source and self-hostable, which is nice.

 The organization and editor look easy enough for non-technical folks, and is mostly powerful enough for Pete.
-Looks like they have nice embedding support, including Grist and
+Looks like they have nice embedding support, including Grist and Diagrams.net.

+The wiki linking is a little wonky.
+You can do it, but only with Command-K, not double square brackets.
+If a destination page gets renamed, link text to that page doesn't change (and is not too easy to change by hand).
+I (Pete) aren't crazy about how this works, but it might be fine for non-technical folks.

+## Affine

+L